 Either Party may terminate this Agreement at any time by sending a Diplomatic Note to the other Party at least six (6) months prior the requested termination date.

-In the event that either Party raises concerns regarding the charging and payment of illegal fees from Georgian applicants or workers throughout the process of recruitment and placement, and the Joint Coordination Committee fails to produce a mutually acceptable solution, or does not convene within forty five (45) days (including via any electronic means available) from the date of the request of either Party to convene the Joint Coordination Committee, either Party may suspend with immediate effect all or part of activities carried out under the relevant Implementation Protocol.
+In the event that either Party raises concerns regarding the charging and payment of illegal recruitment fees from Georgian applicants or workers and the Joint Coordination Committee fails to produce a mutually acceptable solution, or does not convene within forty five (45) days (including via any electronic means available) from the date of the request of either Party to convene the Joint Coordination Committee, either Party may suspend with immediate effect all or part of activities carried out under the relevant Implementation Protocol.

-Decisions taken under Article 13 (5) or Article 13(6) of this Agreement, shall not affect any person who at the date of such decision already holds a visa issued under this Agreement, including Georgian workers legally employed in Israel in the framework of this Agreement.
+Decisions taken under Article 13 (5) or Article 13(6) of this Agreement, shall not affect any person who at the date of such decision already holds a visa issued under this Agreement, including Georgian Citizens legally employed in Israel in the framework of this Agreement.

 In witness whereof, the undersigned being duly authorized, have signed this Agreement.